mosaic-design-system/docs/src/components/collapse-1.md

 storybook: https://dev-svc.storybook.mosaic.oneadvanced.io/?path=/story/1-core-components-collapse--default
 tabs:
   - title: Usage
-    body: >
+    body: >-
       ## What is a Collapse?

       A **Collapse** component allows you to show and hide content with a button.
 The button, when selected, toggles whether the user can see the content or not.
-This component differs from an [**Accordion**](/components/accordion) as the content is not within a self-contained section in and of itself, and a button is used to toggle the content rather than a drop-down style arrow.
-When the content of a **Collapse** is revealed the content is pushed below the down button
+This component differs from an **[Accordion](/components/accordion)** as the content is not within a self-contained section in and of itself, and a button is used to toggle the content rather than a drop-down style arrow.
+When the content of a **Collapse** is revealed the content is pushed below the down button.

       - - -